afnankhan232/Final_CRM/notes.md

         - Views pages for [contact page]
             - DONE List of Client
             - Detailed View of each Client (their details)
-        - Creation form for Client
+        - ONGOING Creation form for Client
         - Edit form for Client
         - Deletion form for Client
         - Form for creating new Client

-- Create New Leads
+- Documents
-    - DONE Database Model
+    - DONE create model [document_name; file; related_to; description]
-    - Views pages for leads
+    - DONE Views pages for documents
-        - List of leads
+        - DONE List of documents
-        - Detailed view page of leads
-    - Form for creation of leads
+    - DONE Form for creation of documents
-    - Form for updation of leads
+    - Form for updation of documents
-    - Functionality for Deletion for leads
+    - Deletion for documents
     - Future work (trash after deletion)

+- Tasks
+    - Database Model

 - Change and Delete Leads

-- Change and Delete Clients

 - Implement Solution for Teams

 - Create Roles

-- Documents
-    - DONE create model
-        - DONE document name
-        - DONE files
-        - DONE related to(which contact)
-        - DONE description
-    - DONE Views pages for documents
-        - DONE List of documentS
-    - ONGOING Form for creation of documents
-    - Form for updation of documents
-    - Functionality for Deletion for documents
-    - Future work (trash after deletion)

 - Add Manage Users (assign roles to them)

 - Active Link for these users

 - Deploy